 Lectionary Selection: John 1:10-18

-Rev. Victor Makari serves the Diyar Consortium in Israel/Palestine.
-His appointment is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, and your special gifts.
+Thomas Smith IV serves with the Presbyterian Church in the Republic of Korea (PROK).
+His appointment is made possible by your gifts to Disciples Mission Fund, Our Church’s Wider Mission, WOC, and your special gifts.